We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 If there is anything that differentiates copywriting from novel writing and poetry, it's subjectivity, and it should be left at the door.
 Copywriting should be creative but always based on data and facts.

-You’re selling products and services, so making things up or doing them ‘how you think will work is not going to cut it.
+You are selling real products and services, so making things up, or going with "how you think it will work," is not going to cut it.

 The first step is to research your competitors.